AWikia/SkinEvelution/docs/Overview.md

 - Hardcodes all non-color theming variables to their stock settings
 - Removes the ability to change themes, visual colors and color modes This setting is useful for wikis that can't adapt to the many color schemes Evelution gives.
 This is also the case when Forced Colors mode is active

-### ``$wgEvelutionForceOneHeader`` (Since 4.3.0)
-Defaults to false.
-When set to true, it removes the Community Header and keeps the Sticky header at all times, similar to while editing articles.
-This setting is useful for wikis who want a solo header layout.
-On Desktop, Sticky header is still able to be collapsed.

 ### ``$wgEvelutionDisableRightRail`` (Since 5.0.0)
 Defaults to false meaning that a right rail will be shown where appropriate.
 When set to true, no right rail will appear.
 If the wiki heavily relies on layouts that might break with the Right Rail on, this setting is very useful to be turned on.